 Contextual Learning Requirements for M.Div.
 Students

 Contextual Learning at PSR has two components:

 - Contextual learning within courses.
 In the classroom, we highlight the connection between theory and praxis by interacting with diverse communities in the Bay Area.

 - Cross-cultural immersion courses.
 MDiv students are required to take three (3) credits of contextual/cross-cultural immersion courses before graduation.
-These courses are offered primarily during January Intersession.
-Opportunities for engagement with local communities are offered each year; opportunities for intensive engagement with national or international communities are offered in alternating years.
+These courses are offered primarily during January Intersession and are taught by PSR core faculty or approved adjunct faculty.
+Opportunities for engagement with local communities are offered each year; opportunities for intensive engagement with national or international communities are increasingly offered on a yearly basis.
 Student travel, board and lodging expenses are supplemented by a scholarship fund and student fundraising.
 The goal of PSR immersion courses is to avoid theological tourism by forming lasting relationships and partnerships with people, organizations and communities in the host region.

 Self-Designed / Hybrid immersion courses.
 MDiv students can meet their contextual/cross-cultural immersion requirement by submitting a proposal for a Special Reading Course that follows the Self-Designed Immersion Guidelines.
 Approval of this SRC can take up to 90 days; be sure to begin the process early.
 Students are encouraged to schedule an appointment with the Director to consult on the viability of a planned proposal.

 Hybrid immersions are those programs & fellowships with educational and immersive elements that have been approved by the Director of Contextual Learning as meeting immersion course guidelines.
 If a student is accepted into one of these (usually summer) programs/fellowships, the director will consult with the student to identify PSR faculty for an SRC.
 Examples of some of these approved programs and fellowships are: